tangalice/curly-chopstick/docs/TechTalkActivities.md

 ## Tech Talk Activites

 ### Week 2 Activites
 Key Learning: I learned about classes and OOP method in coding.
-More specifically I learned how to code a program that finds the factors of any number.
+More specifically, I learned how to code a program that finds the factors of any number.

 ### Week 1 Activites
 Key Learning: I learned about lists and using loops to print the information inside of lists.
 Using loops is a more effecient way to print everything espeically if you have a lot of information where there are lists inside of lists.
 I also learned how to troubleshoot a replit page after a week of it not running.
 I had to reclone my github repo and make sure that I had the language set to python3 before making a new repl.